Rishie123/Solar_Orbiter_Anomalies/Readme.md

 2. **Deploying using Render** - I have deployed the dashboard on the web using render, largely by following a tutorial
 - Please follow this tutorial for doing the same https://www.youtube.com/watch?v=XWJBJoV5yww&t=0s
-- For the same, you will find the entire Dashboard named as app and all the needed things within src folder in the DeployWithRender folder
+- For the same, you will find the entire Dashboard named as app and all the needed things within src folder in the `Deploy_With_Render` folder
 - Copy the DeployWithRender directory and open it in a separate project to avoid nested git repositories
 - Ensure you have dash-tools installed, it is their in requirements.txt ( so I am assuming it is installed or do pip install dash-tools)
-- type "dashtools gui" in terminal
+- type `dashtools gui` in terminal
 - Go to Deploy section on the newly opened page
 - Open your file there, by putting the path of your folder in the text box
 - Follow the instruction further in the tutorial and you will be able to deploy it, just like this: https://my-render-jh3k.onrender.com/